-Acknowledgements: We are grateful to Pierpaolo Pattioni, Marco Savioli and Lorenzo Zirulia.
-We would also like to thank Bianca Biagi, Manuela Pulina and Jean Jacques Nowak for their advice.
-We are indebted to two anonymous referees for their valuable comments.
+The authors are grateful to Pierpaolo Pattioni and Marco Savioli.
+They would also like to thank Manuela Pulina and Jean Jacques Nowak for their advice.
+The authors are indebted to two anonymous referees for their valuable comments.
 The usual disclaimers apply.